thatcherclough/StegEmbed/README.md

 ## Usage
 ```
 java -jar stegembed.jar
-StegEmbed: A stenography program that can embed and extract text in and out of the pixels of an image (1.0.0)
+StegEmbed: A stenography program that can embed and extract text into and out of the pixels of an image (1.0.0)

 Usage:
 	java -jar stegembed.jar   [-h] [-v] [embed -i IMAGE -t TEXTFILE -p PASSWORD]